stz184/backblaze-b2/README.md

 [![npm version](https://badge.fury.io/js/backblaze-b2.svg)](https://badge.fury.io/js/backblaze-b2) [![Build Status](https://travis-ci.org/yakovkhalinsky/backblaze-b2.svg?branch=master)](https://travis-ci.org/yakovkhalinsky/backblaze-b2)

+> [!CAUTION]
+> NOTE!: THIS IS JUST A FORK OF YAKOVKHALINSKY'S BACKBLAZE-B2 NPM PACKAGE WITH THE SOLE PURPOSE OF ADDING FILEINFO TO THE STARTLARGEFILE ENDPOINT.

 A customizable B2 client for Node.js:

 * Uses [axios](https://github.com/axios/axios).
 You can control the axios instance at the request level (see `axios` and `axiosOverride` config arguments) and at the global level (see `axios` config argument at instantiation) so you can use any axios feature.